 Azure Stack HCI is marketed by server vendors in partnership with Microsoft, including Dell EMC, HPE, Fujitsu, Lenovo, Axellio, Supermicro and others.
 HCI solutions can also be created using Windows Server 2016, providing most of the same features.
 Azure Stack HCI clusters can also connect easily to the Azure public cloud for cloud-based services like backup, disaster recovery, monitoring, etc.

-Storage Spaces Direct (S2D) is a software-defined storage technology that’s included with the Windows Server 2016 / 2019 Datacenter Edition operating system.
-When run on industrystandard server hardware with commodity storage devices, S2D can provide the shared capacity for an HCI cluster supporting virtual machines on Hyper-V, which is also included in the Windows Server OS.
+Storage Spaces Direct (S2D) provides the shared capacity for an HCI cluster supporting virtual machines on Hyper-V, which is also included in the Windows Server OS.
 S2D runs in the Windows Server kernel, not as a VM like the software-defined storage technologies that support most other HCI solutions, providing potential performance and cost advantages.

 Azure Stack HCI clusters contain a minimum of two nodes, a maximum of sixteen, with a max capacity of 4PB (raw).
 All servers must have the same number of drives and Microsoft recommends that server nodes be of the same make and model.
 Nodes can be configured with either storage or compute functions on each node, enabling the cluster to scale storage and compute resources independently.
 Microsoft calls this the “converged” mode.
 S2D can also be set up with both storage and compute functions residing on the same node, called the “hyperconverged” mode.